FEATURES, CAMPAIGN AND A.I. IN MORE DETAIL (for the very brief version see the Store page)

 We aim to add more and more flyables in the future in add-ons or expansions.
 UPDATE 12th march 2019 as

 promised we added a FREE FLYABLE SPITFIRE MKIa with stunning virtual cockpit.
-WOTR owners can now
+WOTR owners can now enjoy

 .: Fly in a dynamic world with no artificial 'air spawns'.
 All aircraft are dynamically assigned to fly from real